 If you’re looking to get married at a dreamy destination in the Rocky Mountains but don’t want to ask your guests to drive hours and hours to get there, then Breckenridge & Keystone are most likely two of the places where you’re looking for that perfect venue.
-Both towns/resorts offer a wide variety of picture-perfect venues, Timber Ridge in Keystone and Ten Mile Station in Breckenridge being two of the venues I work at the most.
-Couples have asked me which is my favorite and that’s like asking someone which they think is cuter, puppies or kittens.
-I love both!
-Though I am partial to puppies : )
+Both towns/resorts offer a wide variety of picture-perfect venues, Timber Ridge in Keystone and Ten Mile Station in Breckenridge being two of the venues we work at the most.
+Couples have asked us which is our favorite and that’s like asking us which we think is cuter, puppies or kittens.
+We love both! (though Mark would probably say puppies : )

 Timber Ridge (Keystone): Getting to Timber Ridge involves two separate gondola rides that take a total of about 30 minutes.
 This is a surefire way to make an impression on your guests.
-The views are out of this world and the enclosed cabin keeps everyone feeling safe.
-However, those weary of heights may not be as thrilled as you that this is the only way to get to your wedding.
+The views are out of this world and the enclosed cabin keeps everyone safe and warm.
+However, those weary of heights may not be very happy that this is the only way to get to your wedding : )

 Ten Mile Station (Breckenridge): Getting to Ten Mile Station is about a 10-15 minute drive from downtown Breckenridge, most of which is on a dirt road that criss-crosses the ski runs up to Ten Mile.
 Guests are typically shuttled from their hotel to Ten Mile via a transportation company that the Bride & Groom have arranged.
 This drive may not be the same as a gondola ride but it’s still an experience in itself.
 While many people have ridden down a ski run, not many can say they’ve driven up one in the middle of the summer.